grantjenks/blue/docs/index.rst

 2022-04-25 (0.9.0)
 ------------------
+- Fix test suite failures due to a confluence of problems (GH#74)
-- Upgrade dependency on Black to 22.1.0 to support Python 3.10 (#67)
+- Upgrade dependency on Black to 22.1.0 to support Python 3.10 (GH#67)
-- Add link to demo site at https://iblueit.dev (#69)
+- Add link to demo site at https://iblueit.dev (GH#69)

 2022-02-22 (0.8.0)